With the greatest leader above then, people barely know one exists.

-I’ve been doing a lot more research on the above subject recently, it’s been fascinating.
+I’ve been doing a lot more research on the subject of leadership versus management lately and it’s been fascinating.

-In all the coaching work I do with managers and leaders we nearly always have a very specific conversation about the difference between Leadership & Management.
-A good leader needs to be able to manage, AND lead.
-To succeed as Lao Tzu describes takes a combination of both.
+In all the coaching work I do with managers and leaders we nearly always have a very specific conversation about leading versus managing, and what the difference is.
+A good leader needs to be able to manage AND lead.
+To succeed as Lao Tzu describes, takes a combination of both.
 But how do you do it?

-I’ve tried to help by pointing at various books (Good to Great by Jim Collins for example) which in a previous blog I’ve described – the Level 5 Leader – in order to help define what leadership is all about.
-Rosalinde Torres does a great Ted Talk about what makes a great leader.
+When we get onto this subject, I try to help my coachees confidence by pointing at various books – Good to Great by Jim Collins for example.
+I discussed the concept of the Level 5 Leader in a previous blog on What Makes a Great Leader?
+And this goes some way to help define what leadership is all about.
+Rosalinde Torres, too, does a great Ted Talk about what makes a great leader.

 She points to 3 key features of leaders: